Tag: America Calderon

 Working Together: Parents and Principal Start the Year with a Critical Dialogue

 In a promising start to the 2012-2013 school year, parents at Strong John Thomson Elementary (D.C.
 Public Schools) convened for the first of many discussions with Principal Carmen Shepherd.
-Just after the start of the school day on September 7, about 30 parents—a few with toddlers or infants in tow—gathered in the large meeting room …
+Just after the start of the school day on September 7, about 30 parents — a few with toddlers or infants in tow — gathered in …

 Dangerous Legal Status Precedent Averted